Cheesy Taco Lasagna takes all your favorite taco ingredients like beans, salsa, cheese, and peppers and bakes them in layers of tortillas.

 - Beans: You can use different kinds of beans instead of just pinto beans.
 Navy beans, black beans, or refried beans would all taste amazing in the Cheesy Taco Lasagna.
 You could also do a bean mixture with a layer of refried beans topped off with pinto beans.

-- Seasonings: For extra flavor, add your favorite seasonings like a dash of garlic powder, a teaspoon cumin, teaspoon oregano, or a teaspoon paprika.
+- Seasonings: For extra flavor, add your favorite seasonings like a teaspoon of garlic powder, cumin, oregano, or paprika.
 If you want to make the meat mixture extra spicy, you could also add cayenne pepper or red pepper flakes.

 - Veggies: There are lots of vegetable add-ins that would taste great in this Taco Casserole.
 Try adding chipotle peppers, fire-roasted diced tomatoes, chopped cherry tomatoes, or green onion.

 - Regular Lasagna Noodles: If you’re feeling adventurous and want to really blend Italian and Mexican, you can make your Taco Lasagna with actual noodles.
 Boil Lasagna noodles until they’re al dente.
 Layer in the regular lasagna noodles with the meat mixture instead of tortillas.
 You may want to take out certain parts of the recipe that won’t go as well with pasta, like the beans.

 - Serve: This Cheesy Taco Lasagna is best served hot and can be at room temperature for up to 2 hours before cooling to storing it.

 - Store: If you have leftovers, make sure to let the Taco Lasagna cool completely before storing.
 You can put the covered baking dish in the fridge to store for up to 2 days or separate it into sealed containers.